 KAYE JOHNSON, LEAD EVENTS PRODUCER

 Kaye Johnson, Lead Events Producer – Kaye represents the South Carolina contingent, with roots in Charleston and The University of South Carolina.
 And while we love us some Cocks, it’s her background in the event industry that really got us excited.
-Kaye’s experience runs the gamut from premiere parties for MTV Networks, to project managing New York Wine and Food Festival.
+Kaye’s experience runs the gamut from premiere parties for MTV Networks and Google, to project managing for New York Wine and Food Festival and Uber.
 She’s worked with numerous event and design companies, including Level Productions, Concentric Communications, MKG Productions, and David Stark Design.
 Kaye’s our gal that makes sure everything gets done properly, on-time and at budget.
 And while she’s got a thing for fortune tellers, she never leaves anything to chance.